rklymentiev/py-for-neuro/slides/chapter2_01_loops.md

 Notes:
 * If you need to break the loop before it has looped through all the items (in the `for` loop) or even if the statement is still `True` (in the `while` loop) you can use `break` statement.
-* With the `continue` statement you can stop the current iteration of the loop, and continue with the next one.
+* With the `continue` statement you can stop the current iteration of the loop and continue with the next one.

 ---